fairyeszhuo/GEO4962-2021/_episodes/05-psyplot-simple_case.md

 ---
-title: "Analyze and visualize test model outputs with python using Jupyter notebooks"
+title: "Analyze and visualize CMIP6 data with python using Jupyter notebooks"
 teaching: 0
 exercises: 0
 questions:
 - "How to start/stop Jupyter notebooks in the Jupyterhub?"
-- "How to analyze and visualize CESM outputs with python?"
+- "How to analyze and visualize CMIP6 data with python?"
 - "What is the vertical coordinate in CESM?"
 objectives:
 - "Learn about the Jupyter ecosystem"
-- "Learn to analyze CESM CAM outputs with the test run"
+- "Learn to analyze CMIP6 data with the test run"
 - "Learn about python packages for Earth System Modelling"
 keypoints:
 - "jupyterlab"
-- "hybrid sigma levels"
 - "xarray"
 ---